What's in my Control?

 So, why yoga?

-Yoga is a gateway to the clarity of the mind, a meditative state of being, and a desire to come home to wholeness.
-Through this specific transformation that many practitioners experience, true liberation can follow.
-As a yoga teacher, I often check in with myself to gain insight if I am trying to seek approval in some way or control the outcome of anything besides my mind.
-If I am, I begin to draw back on those outside validations and tune into why I am sharing the practice in the first place.
+Yoga is a gateway to clarity of the mind, a meditative state of being, and a desire to come home to wholeness.
+Through this transformation, many practitioners experience true liberation.
+As a yoga teacher, I often check in with myself to gain insight into whether I'm seeking approval or trying to control outcomes beyond my mind.
+If I am, I draw back on those outside validations and tune into why I share the practice in the first place.

-By slowing down, finding presence, and gathering consciousness, we can refine our ability to be in the now.
-There are many tools through the teachings of yoga that emphasize the skills that allow us to see more clearly, such as Breathwork, Asana, and Meditation.
+By slowing down, finding presence, and gathering consciousness, we refine our ability to be in the now.
+The teachings of yoga offer many tools that emphasize skills allowing us to see more clearly, such as Breathwork, Asana, and Meditation.

 Through these tools, we begin to take agency not only in our practice but also in our lives.
-If we can become comfortable enough in our bodies to make the practice about more than just our bodies, we can come home to ourselves.
-We can begin to find liberation rather than control.
+If we can become comfortable in our bodies, we can make the practice about more than just our bodies.
+We can come home to ourselves and find liberation rather than control.